 As you can see, you are presented with two options.
 This first one lets Google set your bid amount to maximize the returns of your budget.
 If you would rather set your bid manually, we suggest doing some research using Google’s Keyword Planner.

-If you’re just starting out you might want to start with automatic bids until you get familiar with the AdWords system.
+If you’re just starting out you might want to start with automatic bids until you get familiar with the Google Ads system.
 However, setting bids manually can usually be more cost-effective.
 Although sometimes this also requires additional ongoing maintenance.

 Step 7: Write Your Ad